grscwf/twin-mt/nero-paths.md

   - (14) Teleport out.
 Once Nero is out, he has magic back and can defuse the ring.
 - Ways to fail
   - Wear the ring too long:
-    - Bad Ending: Tickled Mild - lion is not following or hunting.
+    - Bad Ending: Overwhelmed Mild - lion is not following or hunting.
-    - Bad Ending: Tickled Harsh - lion is following.
+    - Bad Ending: Overwhelmed Harsh - lion is following.
-    - Bad Ending: Ruined - lion is hunting (and probably Thrall is involved).
+    - Bad Ending: Wrecked - lion is hunting (and probably Thrall is involved).
   - Lose ring while hunted:
     - Bad Ending: Hunted Mild - cooperate.
     - Bad Ending: Hunted Harsh - resist.